Daniel-Liu-c0deb0t/block-aligner/ideas.md

 identify the direction to shift.
 I also thought about using L-shaped areas and other shapes to tile the DP matrix, but eventually I settled on square blocks due to their flexibility.

-WASM SIMD support was especially interesting due to Apple's M1 CPU, because ARM CPUs may be more widespread and focusing only on x86 SIMD instructions would be bad.
+WASM SIMD support was especially interesting since it is cross-platform.

 ## Some failed ideas
 1. What if we took Daily's prefix scan idea and made it faster and made it banded using